On affine Lusztig varieties: Comparison of dimensions

 \subsection{Deligne--Lusztig reduction}

-We recall the ``reduction'' \`a la Deligne and Lusztig for affine Deligne--Lusztig varieties.
-Recall that the group $\bG'$ is residually split and the induced action of the Frobenius morphism on the Iwahori--Weyl group is trivial.
+We recall the ``reduction'' \`a la Deligne and Lusztig for the affine Deligne--Lusztig varieties.
+Recall that the group $\bG'$ is residually split and the induced action of the Frobenius endomorphism on the Iwahori--Weyl group is trivial.

 \begin{proposition} \cite[Proposition 3.3.1]{HZZ} Let $w\in \tW'$, $s\in \tilde \BS'$, and $b \in \breve G'$.
 If $\operatorname{char}(F') >0$, then the following two statements hold: \begin{enumerate} \item If $\ell(s w s) =\ell(w)$, then there exists a $J_b$-equivariant morphism $X_w(b) \to X_{s w s}(b)$ that is a universal homeomorphism. \item If $\ell(s w s) =\ell(w)-2$, then $X_w(b)=X_1 \sqcup X_2$, where $X_1$ is a $J_b$-stable open subscheme $X$ of $X_w(b)$ and $X_2$ is its closed complement satisfying the following conditions: \begin{itemize} \item $X_1$ is $J_b$-equivariant universally homeomorphic to a Zariski-locally trivial $\bG_m$-bundle over $X_{s w}(b)$; \item $X_2$ is $J_b$-equivariant universally homeomorphic to a Zariski-locally trivial $\BA^1$-bundle over $X_{s w s}(b)$. \end{itemize} \end{enumerate} If $\operatorname{char}(F') =0$, then the above two statements still hold, but with $\BA^1$ and $\bG_m$ replaced by the perfections $\BA^{1, \mathrm{perf}}$ and $\bG^{\mathrm{perf}}_m$, respectively. \end{proposition}